congdinh/howtographql/content/frontend/react-apollo/1-getting-started.md

 ```

 </Instruction>

+> If you've installed prisma locally, don't forget to add the following line `/server/node_modules` to your `.gitignore` file.

 Note that you can also omit `yarn prisma` in the above command if you have the `prisma` CLI installed globally on your machine (which you can do with `npm install -g prisma`).
 In that case, you can simply run `prisma deploy`.